 Working with Felicia Page (URI graduate student), several different types of drifters were deployed to demonstrate differences in their tracks.
 In addition to standard surface drifters deployed by oceanographers, multiple kinds of mock wooden turtles as well as subsurface drogues and miniboats in 2019 were also deployed.

 Here is a picture of a couple of the students getting ready to paint the hull.

 October 31, 2019 - Launched and landed November 1

-The first voyage of the Riptide was on October 31 and was accompanied drifters from Boston College High School (Boston, MA) and decorated by Boys Town New England (Portsmouth, RI).
+The first voyage of the Riptide was on October 31 and was accompanied by two surface drifters from Boston College High School (Boston, MA) and decorated by Boys Town New England (Portsmouth, RI).

 On its third voyage which began 15 November, accompanied drifters decorated and built by Falmouth High School (Falmouth, MA), it landed in the sand dunes.
 Thanks to Ms. Boland who was visiting the Cape who helped to recover it and bring it back to Audubon for redeployment.
 Also thanks to NH State Trooper Lazos for this efforts as well!
 The local community is helping out a lot with this research project and we are very grateful.

 Voyage 3 - Complete